-Raymond Parker bridged Abstract Expressionism and Color Field painting to create ebullient works that contained the gestural lyricism of the former and the atmospheric emotional landscapes of the latter.
-His singular body of work is open and expressive and invites the viewer into its celebration of color and form.
+Bridging Abstract Expressionism and Color Field painting, Raymond Parker created ebullient works that contain the gestural lyricism of the former and the atmospheric emotional landscapes of the latter.
+His singular body of work is open and expressive, inviting the viewer into its celebration of color and form.

 Auction Results Raymond Parker